adil-hussain-84/android-constraintlayout-experiments/app2/README.md

-# Toggle view width example
+# Toggle view width and view visibility example

 This Android module demonstrates the effect of toggling the width and visibility of views within a ConstraintLayout.